rrandev03/NLP_Final/README.md

 - **Sentiment Analysis**: Classifies tweets into positive, neutral, and negative categories.
 - **Time Trend Analysis**: Examines sentiment evolution over time in response to key events and policies
 - **Data Preprocessing**: Includes text cleaning, tokenization, and normalization
-- **Performance Comparison**: Evaluates and compares the performance of BERT, RoBERTa, and VADER
+- **Performance Comparison**: Evaluate and compares the performance of BERT, RoBERTa, and VADER

 ---